How that Pepsi Kendall Jenner ad taught brands to respond in this moment

 — Jesse Spector (@jessespector) June 1, 2020

 The most important lesson for brands when it comes to choosing sides in a moment of social upheaval is that this is a reckoning, not a bandwagon.
-You can’t pick a side if it’s not the side you’re already on.
+You can’t pick a side if it’s not a side you’re demonstrably on.